SynixeContractors/MissionTemplate/README.md

 #### synixe_start_time

-This variable stores the time as `{hour,minute}`.
-This is the time the mission will be at when our mission time starts.
+This variable stores the hour the mission should start.

-If the mission is loaded up 45 minutes before our start time and your mission is set to start at `{15,00}`, the mission will be set at `{14,15}` so that the correct time is reached when we start the mission.
+If the mission is loaded up 45 minutes before our start time and your mission is set to start at `15`, the mission will be set at `14:15` so that the correct time is reached when we start the mission.